 You deserve to live in an environment you love, surrounded by things that won’t keep you stuck in the past.
 If you want to surround yourself with things that make you happy in a space you love, read The More of Less: Finding the Life you Want Under Everything you Own by Joshua Becker.

 I loved this book!
-It will It will help you realize how all the stuff you own is keeping you stuck in the past.
+It will help you realize how all the stuff you own is keeping you stuck in the past.
 And more than that, it helps you figure out how to get out from under.

 As you identify the things that you don’t want and get rid of broken things, remember that you’re not just letting go of old stories.
 You’re intentionally making space for what matters now and that’s a powerful action that will change your life.